 It isn’t all about sitting.
 Doctors suggest changing positions or walking around about once every 40 minutes.
 This is when working from home can be both fun and productive.
 Stand-up balance boards, such as FluidStance, can give users the opportunity to stand and stabilize while typing away.
 It is a sneaky way to get in a workout while you’re working.
 Talk about a win-win.
 Tip: It works best with a standing desk.

-1. Add Greenery
+9. Add Greenery

 Did you know that office plants have been shown to increase productivity by up to 15 percent?
 That is a lot of power for one tiny succulent — and it is pretty to boot.
 Even if you don’t have a green thumb or a lot of space for a large potted plant, there are several varieties of low-maintenance, desktop-friendly greenery.
-For example, Lucky bamboo, flowering cacti, and aloe, which can also help your heal a paper cut.
+For example, Lucky bamboo, flowering cacti, and aloe, which can also help you heal a paper cut.

 The keys are to designate a private space, deck it out with up-to-date technology to ensure you can get work done efficiently, and make it a beautiful space that inspires.
 Maximizing space by employing products that serve more than one purpose, such as The Lori Bed or a stand-up balance board, will help you make the most of working from home by developing a functional and inviting space.